Water

 It's “because of no rain ... and whenever it does rain, it's never enough rain.”

-Without tap water, people turn to bottled water.
+With no access to clean tap water, people look to buy bottled water.

 "Roughly 32-54 million barrels of oil went into producing ... bottled water."
 (USA 2007)

-There are 3 countries whose citizens use more water, per person, than all others: Niger, Bolivia, and the USA.
+Three countries' citizens use more water, per person, than any others: Niger, Bolivia, and the USA.

-For tips on how to conserve clean water, check out The Wildlife Trusts, or Waterwise.
+For tips on how to conserve water, check out The Wildlife Trusts, or Waterwise.

 How much water does it take to make beer?